jakebasile/procbot/README.md

             - notfun@conf.example.com

 ## Contribution

+Want to add a script?
+Go for it!

 1. Fork the repo!
 2. Clone the repo!
-3. git remote add upstream https://github.com/jakebasile/procbot
-4. Contribute!
+3. Contribute!
+4. Add name and url to CONTRIBUTORS.md!
 5. Pull Request!

 ## Why?

 I was bored on a Friday night.

 [PyYAML]: http://pyyaml.org/wiki/PyYAML
 [sleekxmpp]: http://sleekxmpp.com